ArjunNarzary/time-tracking-and-invoicing/README.md

 ### **Auth & Account**

-[] 1.
+[x] 1.
 As a user, I want to sign up with email & password so that I can access my account.

 [] 2.
 As a user, I want to log in with email & password.